UConn women win 91st straight to break their own NCAA record

 While the only way UConn will play Stanford this season will be in the NCAA Tournament, the Huskies do have wins this season over second-ranked Baylor, third-ranked Maryland and sixth-ranked Notre Dame — the latter two on the road.

-Katie Lou Samuelson scored 28 points, Naphessa Collier added 19 points and a career-high 16 rebounds for UConn, while Gabby Williams also had a double-double with 19 points and 10 rebounds, along with six assists.
+Samuelson scored 28 points and Naphessa Collier added 19 points and a career-high 16 rebounds for UConn.
+Gabby Williams also had a double-double with 19 points and 10 rebounds, along with six assists.

 Alicia Froling led SMU (10-7, 1-3) with 16 points and 12 rebounds.
 The junior from Australia entered the game as the AAC’s top rebound at 10.6 per game.